reboot0-de/se-tools/jsdoc/tutorials/Events.md

 ```

 ## onDeleteMessages
-This gets triggered, when a user in your chat gets banned or timeouted and hence their previous messages also get deleted.
+This gets triggered, when a user in your chat gets banned or timed out and hence their previous messages also get deleted.

 For more information, please take a look at the "Message Deletion" article in the [ChatMessage tutorial](./tutorial-ChatMessage.html).